lgorissen/SIGSpringBoot101/lab 1/README.md

-# Lab 1: REST web service in SpringBoot
+# Lab 1: REST web service in Spring Boot

-##Goal:
+## Goal:
-In this lab you will create your first REST web service in SpringBoot.
+In this lab you will create your first REST web service in Spring Boot.

-##Steps:
+## Steps:
+- Create a Spring Boot project in Eclipse STS
-- [todo: outline the steps of this lab]
+- Configure the service properties
+- Add the first operation to the REST web service
+- ... add more functionality in a couple of steps